spikenail/spikenail/README.md

 ```

 #### properties (optional)
-`properties` is an array of properties of model that rule should apply to.
+`properties` is an array of properties of a model that rule should apply to.
 Omit or use * sign to apply to all rules.

 #### actions (optional)